jstz-dev/jstz/docs/quick_start.md

     </pre>
     </details>

-1. Compile and deploy the smart function to the sandbox:
+1. Open a new terminal window, go to the `jstz/examples/get-tez` folder, and run this command to compile and deploy the smart function to the sandbox:

     ```sh
     npm run build